 Has an environmental assessment been undertaken?
 What are the impacts on the coastal wetland?
 What about Aboriginal heritage?

-Council is currently in the process of engaging a suitably qualified consultancy to undertake an environmental impact statement for the project.
-This will include an assessment of the impact of this proposal on the environment including the coastal wetland, surrounding bushland and Aboriginal heritage.
+Council has recently engaged a suitably qualified consultancy to undertake an environmental impact statement for the project.
+This included an assessment of the impact of this proposal on the environment including the coastal wetland, surrounding bushland and Aboriginal heritage.
 The outcomes of this environmental statement will determine the most appropriate location for the trail and the mitigation measures required to ensure the impacts on the environment and Aboriginal heritage are minimised.

 What is the trail going to be built out of?